imgag/ngs-bits/doc/install_msys2.md

 # Building ngs-bits from sources (on Windows using MSYS2 and MinGW)
 The most complicated thing with the Windows build is the support of HTTPS.
 Configured incorrectly it will make impossible the use of the server API.

+## Virutal Machine Setup (Optional)
+Microsoft provides for free a virtual machine images of [Windows 11 development envoronment](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/) for different virtualization systems.
+A free [VirtualBox](https://www.virtualbox.org/) solution seems to be great option and works extemely well for the purose of building a Windows executable of GSvar.
+The VM image includes a preconfigured system which can be used for a limited period of time.
+Afterwards it is possible to download a new VM image.

 ## Dependencies

 The following depdendemcies have to be installed: